justinhschaaf/nix-packages/README.md

 ## How do I use it with NixOS?

-Untested as of writing, but based on the instructions from the Kampka repo, try adding the following in the main body of your `configuration.nix` or to the inputs in your `flake.nix`:
+Based on the instructions from the Kampka repo, try adding the following in the main body of your `configuration.nix`:

 ```nix
 nixpkgs.config.packageOverrides = pkgs: {